Lifestyle

 Written by Omolola Akinyemi

-Nigerian culture as a whole is so rich, broad and diverse.
-And that includes Nigerian cuisine as well.
-The country is blessed with so many ethnic groups, beautiful Nature, and cheerful citizens.
+Nigerian culture as a whole is so rich, broad, and diverse.
+Without any doubt, to embark on exploring Nigerian cuisine in its richness and diversity will be a tasty journey.
+The country is additionally blessed with beautiful Nature and cheerful citizens.
 It beckons foreigners far and wide into an interesting, hospitality-filled world.
 Oh yes, Nigerians are truly homely and hospitable.

-And wait up – we have plenty of delicious Nigerian cuisine to offer.
-An exciting mix of the best traditional foods in Nigeria are available for the eager tourist to sample and even take home.
-We are going to highlight the top 10 Nigerian traditional dishes you must try out as a visitor to the country.
-Or if you have never eaten them at all because of your geographical location, now is the time to sample and enjoy them.
+And hold it – we have plenty of delicious tradtional Nigerian dishes to offer.
+An exciting mix of the best traditional foods in Nigeria is available for the eager tourist to sample and even take home.
+We are going to be exploring Nigerian cuisine by highlighting the top 10 traditional dishes you need to try out.
+Yet again, we recommend these dishes if you are a Nigerian, and have never eaten some of them because of your geographical location.
+Now is the time to sample and enjoy them.
 It promises to be an unforgettable experience.

-The Top 10 Traditional Dishes in Nigeria Recommended for You
+Exploring Nigerian Cuisine: The Top 10 Traditional Dishes Recommended for You

 Pounded Yam